 It is anticipated that our research and development activities will be the clinical trials for Surfaxin indications and related regulatory filings.
 We are presently conducting a pivotal, multinational landmark Phase 3 trial treating up to 1,500 patients for the treatment of Respiratory Distress Syndrome in premature infants.
 This pivotal trial is intended, if successful, to provide the basis for New Drug Applications with the FDA and other worldwide regulatory authorities.
 This pivotal trial is expected to be completed and data announced early in the fourth quarter of 2003.
-We are also conducting another multinational Phase 3 trial treating up to 500 patients for the treatment of Respiratory Distress Syndrome in premature infants.
-This supportive trial was designed to be completed within the same timeframe as the pivotal Phase 3 trial.
-We are currently evaluating whether to conclude this trial early to conserve financial resources and reallocate clinical resources to our pivotal Phase 3 trial.
+We have concluded enrollment and reported results of key endpoints of a supportive Phase 3 multinational clinical trial of Surfaxin for Respiratory Distress Syndrome (RDS) in premature infants.
+Further evaluation of secondary endpoints and safety parameters of this supportive clinical trial are currently being conducted.
 For Acute Respiratory Distress Syndrome in adults, we currently are conducting a Phase 2 dose-ranging safety and efficacy study of up to 110 patients in the United States.
-We expect to complete this trial in the fourth quarter of 2003.
+We expect to complete this trial in the second quarter of 2004.
 For Meconium Aspiration Syndrome in full-term infants, we currently are conducting a Phase 3 clinical trial of up to 200 patients in the United States.
 Enrollment is ongoing but has been slower than expected and completion is now anticipated in 2004.
 Given our belief in the importance of the pivotal Phase 3 trial for Respiratory Distress Syndrome in premature infants to our present development plan, resources have been and may continue to be reallocated from the Meconium Aspiration Syndrome program to the Respiratory Distress Syndrome program, as needed.
 We are conducting a Phase 2 clinical trial of Surfaxin lavage in up to 60 infant patients for use as a prophylactic for infants who are at risk for Meconium Aspiration Syndrome.
 The clinical trial and regulatory process is lengthy, expensive and uncertain and subject to numerous risks including, without limitation, the following risks discussed in the "Risks Related to Our Business" section: "The clinical trial and regulatory approval process for our products is expensive and time consuming, and the outcome is uncertain"; and "Our technology platform is based solely on our proprietary humanized, engineered surfactant technology and only our lead product candidate, Surfaxin, has been subject to clinical studies.
-Our ongoing Phase 3 clinical trials for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants may be delayed, or fail, which will harm our business."
+Our ongoing late-stage clinical trials for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants may be delayed, or fail, which will harm our business.'